Raven (wrestler): World Wrestling Federation (1993–1994)

 After leaving WCW, Levy briefly wrestled for the United States Wrestling Association (USWA) before joining the World Wrestling Federation (WWF) as manager "Johnny Polo", a spoiled, rich preppy kid.
 He was initially placed with Adam Bomb, appearing for the first time on May 22 episode of WWF Superstars.
 He managed Bomb for four months until he was replaced by Harvey Wippleman.
 He then became the manager of The Quebecers in September, whom he led to three reigns as WWF Tag Team Champions.
-In addition to managing, Polo also occasionally appeared in tag-team and singles competition, facing Jim Powers, Virgil, Rick Steiner, Marty Jannetty, Doink the Clown, 1-2-3 Kid, Owen Hart, and Pierre Ouellet.
+In addition to managing, Polo also occasionally appeared in tag team and singles competition, facing Jim Powers, Virgil, Rick Steiner, Marty Jannetty, Doink the Clown, 1-2-3 Kid, Owen Hart, and Pierre Ouellet.
 Polo also worked as a color commentator and co-host of Radio WWF, and behind the scenes worked as the associate producer for Monday Night Raw.
-Levy left the company in October 1994, his final match coming against Adam Bomb on October 2 in Auburn Hills, Michigan.
+Levy left the company in October 1994, his final match losing to Adam Bomb on October 2 in Auburn Hills, Michigan.
 His last appearance as Johnny Polo was at a house show in Montreal, Quebec on October 21 when he managed Pierre Ouellet in a match against Jacques Rougeau.